Education

 A screenshot of Livestorm's upcoming and past webinars

-You can use webinars to showcase your products, educate and onboard customers, build brand authority, and improve internal communications and employee training.
+You can use this type of online seminar to showcase your products, educate and onboard customers, build brand authority, and improve internal communications and employee training.

 2. Academic seminars